The Best Long Head Triceps Exercises

 Overhead triceps extensions work your triceps under a full stretch, making them the best exercise for targeting the long head and perhaps the best triceps exercise overall.

-One of the few studies comparing different triceps exercises found that overhead extensions stimulate 40% more triceps growth than triceps pushdowns, with most of that extra muscle growth coming from the long head (study).
+One of the two studies comparing different triceps exercises found that overhead extensions stimulate 40% more triceps growth than triceps pushdowns, with most of that extra muscle growth coming from the long head (study).
+The second study wasn’t as dramatic, but the edge still goes to the overhead extension (study).

 You can do overhead extensions with cables, dumbbells, kettlebells, a curl bar, or a barbell.
 Here’s Marco teaching a few different ways to do the exercise: